 the school board shall pass a by-law authorizing instruction in religion in compliance with the petition.

-Altering this section from “shall pass” to “may pass” seems superficially to be a secularization of schools (see Humanists Atheists and Agnostics of Manitoba’s analysis) but could also be read to provide the School Board options to choose which faith-groups are granted their petitions and which are not.
-Instead CFIC would prefer that section 80(1), which currently states: ”Instruction in religion may be conducted in any school in Manitoba if authorized by a by-law passed by the school board.” be altered to read
+Altering this section from “shall pass” to “may pass” is intended to move in the direction of secularization of schools (see Humanists Atheists and Agnostics of Manitoba’s analysis) but could also be read to provide the School Board options to choose which faith-groups are granted their petitions and which are not.
+CFIC prefers that section 80(1), which currently states: ”Instruction in religion may be conducted in any school in Manitoba if authorized by a by-law passed by the school board.” be altered to read

 80(1) Instruction in religion may not be conducted in any school in Manitoba.

-Such a modernization of Manitoba’s The Public School Act would truly reflect the diversity of contemporary society and ethics while protecting all religious and non-religious perspectives from faith-based bigotry.
+Such a modernization of Manitoba’s The Public School Act would be consistent with the diversity of contemporary society and ethics while protecting all religious and non-religious perspectives from faith-based bigotry.
 CFIC has received a reply (dated July 15, 2015) from David Yeo, Manitoba’s Director of Education Administration Services which reads (in part):